j-hive/morphfits/examples/batch_mode/README.md

 ```

 to download and unzip JWST data, which will take several
 minutes and ~`13GB`.

+*outdated but waiting to upload new PSFs*

 Then, download [the simulated PSF for the filter
 here](https://stsci.app.box.com/v/jwst-simulated-psf-library/file/1025339832742),
 and move it to `examples/uncover_run/morphfits_root/input/psfs/`, for example
 via